 The decision to sell their Spitalfields home became necessary when her son entered a prep school in Westminster giving her an untenable commute.
 She found herself spending too much time on the tube during school runs and getting to after school activities.

 Throughout the sale she was initially concerned about recouping her money out of the sale since it was such a short turnaround.
-She called Toby Allen at Space Station whom she had worked with when purchasing the house only a year previous.
-Toby responded immediately and located a buyer who had an offer to the table within two weeks.
+She called at Space Station whom she had worked with when purchasing the house only a year previous.
+They responded immediately and located a buyer who had an offer to the table within two weeks.
 Another two weeks later and the exchange was complete.
-How Toby located the buyer in such a short time is another story that we will publish shortly.
-(Hint: sign up to the newsletter below and we will let you know when it’s published.)

 I asked her if she had any advice for other homeowners that are in her shoes.
 I’m fishing for more compliments here but failing.